CREATIVE MOVEMENT (0 – 4 Years)

 *Children under 12 months are FREE, maximum of 3 children per family.

-Alison Keery is a certified Limon Instructor, a British Association of Teachers of Dance (BATD) Associate and did her BFA Dance Honours at York University with a specialization in Motor Learning and Motor Development.
-She has taught recreational and competition modern, ballet, jazz and contemporary dance for upwards of 20 years and is currently a teacher with Making Music Together and runs programming for various Daycare Centres in Toronto, ON.
+Alison Keery is a certified Limon Instructor, a British Association of Teachers of Dance Associate (BATD) and a graduated from York University (2013) with a BFA Honours in Dance specializing in Performance and Choreography and with a focus in Dance Kinesiology.
+She has taught modern, ballet, jazz and contemporary dance for upwards of 20 years and is currently a teacher with Making Music Together (Toronto).
+She is the founder and artistic director of Masset Dance Troupe here on Haida Gwaii.

-Over the past 7 years, she developed a Movement Literacy Program which she has taught in Elementary Schools throughout School District 57, BC.
+Alison has taught dance through Gudangaay Tlats’gaa Naay Secondary School’s COAST program (2020, 2021) and worked alongside GidGalang Kuuyas Naay Secondary School’s PE Teacher to develop a virtual dance program during the pandemic.
+She also worked alongside Tahayghen Elementary School’s grade 7’s to create a performance piece for Global Water Dances 2021.
+She is a former MamaDances instructor and has developed and taught programs for daycare centres across BC and Ontario.
+Over the past 10 years, she developed a Movement Literacy Program which she has taught in Elementary Schools throughout School District 57, BC.
 She also taught a similar program called SunDance through Canadian Contemporary Dance Theatre in Toronto, ON.
-The goal of these programs are not to create dancers, but rather to provide students with the skills necessary to be able to interpret movement through the 5 Elements of Dance, rather; to develop “dance literacy” rather than technical dancers.
-Alison believes passionately that all children are born ready to dance and that tapping in to their personal creative and expressive voices allows them to connect more deeply with themselves.
+The goal of these programs were not to create dancers, but rather to provide students with the skills necessary to be able to interpret movement through the 5 Elements of Dance.
+To develop “dance literacy” rather than technical dancers.
+Alison believes passionately that all humans are born ready to dance and that tapping in to their personal creative and expressive voices allows them to connect more deeply with themselves.
+Her classes are designed to maximize student engagement and discovery in safe and meaningful ways.

-When Alison is not in the studio or teaching she can be found snuggling with her cats or with her nose buried in a book.
+When Alison is not in the studio dancing or teaching, she can be found snuggling with her cats or with her nose buried in a book.

 COVID-19 SAFETY PROCEDURES